fattahharith/financial-projection/README.md

 Here's a breakdown of what the code does:

 - Imports the necessary libraries: Pandas and scikit-learn.
-- Reads the existing financial data of SKS Corporation from the "sample_output.csv" file into a Pandas DataFrame named "df".
+- Reads the existing financial data from the "sample_output.csv" file into a Pandas DataFrame named "df".
 - Creates separate DataFrames for the features (year) and target variables (revenue, expenses, income).
 - Creates a LinearRegression object for each target variable.
 - Fits the models to the existing data.